shixinhuang99/scafalra/README.md

-# Scaffold Cli - scaffold commannd line tool
+# Scafalra - command-line interface tool for manage scaffolding

-`scaffold-cli` is a command line tool for managing and creating scaffold projects via local paths or GitHub URLs.
+`scaffold-cli` is a command-line interface tool for managing and creating scaffold projects via GitHub repository.

 > _note: require Node 16 or above_